Ernesto Mata: 1960-1970

+Mata's grave at the Libingan ng mga Bayani.

 In March 1962, he became commander of the 1st Infantry Division of the Philippine Army and on 24 June 1963, became their commanding general.
 He was promoted during President Diosdado Macapagal's term to Brigadier General a month later.
 He retired in June 1964 but was recalled back to duty on 22 January 1966 by President Ferdinand Marcos and was appointed as Chief of Staff of the Armed Forces of the Philippines.
 He also became Southeast Asia Treaty Organization Military advisor and when he finally retired from the military on 21 January 1967, he was appointed as Secretary of National Defense.
 In 1970, he was replaced by Juan Ponce Enrile, Jr. as the acting Defense Secretary.
 He served without receiving a salary, relying only on his pension as a retired general.
 He was able to collect his accumulated salary as Defense Secretary in September 1972, more than two years after he relinquished the post.